-No Number of off-payroll engagements of board members, - Total number of individuals on payroll and off-payroll that have been deemed "board members, and/or, senior 10
+No. Number of off-payroll engagements of Board members, and/or, senior officials with significant responsibility, during the financial year - Total number of individuals on payroll and off-payroll that have been deemed "Board members, and/or, senior officials with significant responsibility", during the financial year.
+This figure includes both on payroll and off-payroll engagements 10